-2. Demonstrate how the institution will provide ongoing pedagogy training for faculty in evidenced-based best practices, including training in:
+- 2. Demonstrate how the institution will provide ongoing pedagogy training for faculty in evidenced-based best practices, including training in: - a) Pedagogy that meets the needs of the students

 Anne Arundel Community College provides professional development for faculty in pedagogy that includes student-centered, content focused, evidenced-based effective teaching practices that improve student learning.
 Competency-based faculty professional development learning opportunities occur in a variety of formats including face-to-face workshops, online and hybrid courses, focused signature series programs, and department specific mini workshops.
 These opportunities are facilitated by internal teaching faculty and expert consultants.
 A menu of focused faculty development programs aligned to the priorities for the Division of Learning to include a focus on teaching effectiveness and pedagogy is provided yearly.
 Faculty may select from these signature programs for their required professional development plans.